britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 # Acknowledgements

-* Thaler for list of attacks and taxonomy
-* Security ADs for starting and managing the perpass discussion
-* Evangelos Halepilidis for review and comments
-* See PPA acks as well

-# TODO

-* Ensure all bases are covered WRT threats to confidentiality
-* Look at better alignment with draft-farrell-perpass-attack
-* Better coverage of traffic analysis -- PPA helped somewhat here but the problem is hard
-* Terminology alignment (after the program agrees the structure is good) -- attacker or adversary?
+Thanks to Dave Thaler for the list of attacks and taxonomy; to Security Area Directors Stephen Farrell, Sean Turner, and Kathleen Moriarty for starting and managing the IETF's discussion on pervasive attack; and to Stephan Neuhaus, Mark Townsley, Chris Inacio, and Evangelos Halepilidis, and to the membership of the IAB Privacy and Security Program for their input.